Exile

 “The tower and the city should be safe.”

-“Yagrin,” says Balshown, “let us take care of it.”
+“Yagrin,” says Shazira, “let us take care of it.”

-Balshown and the others agree, and fly quickly back to the tower.
+Balshown grabs the other three, and returns to the tower.

-I fly to 30 feet above the Krale, and close my eyes.
+I fly to a place just above the Krale’s path, and close my eyes.

 The Krale will fly below me in a few seconds.

-I remove the armband, knowing that I will begin to fall.
+I remove the armband, knowing that I will fall.

-I see the light from my eyes strike the Krale.
+The light from my eyes strikes the Krale.

 The light vaporizes most of the fragments flying toward me, but a few reach me.